vaibhav-patil7777/Text_summary/README.md

 - ✅ Clean and interactive UI using Streamlit
 - ✅ One-click summary generation
 - ✅ TensorFlow-based (no PyTorch required)
+- ✅ To get ans based on paragraph

 ---